|

 2. Why not use free online

-work!!!
-The real damage is done by sites which offer translations from
+The real damage is done by sites which offer translations from English into

-English into Latin, because if you don’t know Latin you have no way of
+Latin, because if you don’t know Latin you have no way of knowing whether

-knowing whether these translations are correct or not, and Latin is so
+these translations are correct or not, and Latin is so different from

-different from English that it’s impossible to check them by simply looking
+English that it’s impossible to check them by simply looking up the words

 Not convinced?
 Here’s